appium/appium/docs/en/advanced-concepts/configuration-system.md

 - A schema cannot natively express "store the value of `--foo=<value>` in a property called `bar`" in a schema (this corresponds to the `ArgumentOption['dest']` prop).
 - A schema cannot natively express aliases; e.g., `--verbose` can also be `-v`
 - A schema `enum` is not restricted to multiple types, but `argparse`'s equivalent `ArgumentOption['choices']` prop _is_
+- A schema does not know about `argparse`'s concept of "actions" (note that Appium is not currently using custom actions--though it did, and it could again).
 - `argparse` has no native type for `email`, `hostname`, `ipv4`, `uri` etc., and the schema does
 - Schema validation only _validates_, it does not perform translation, transformation, or coercion (mostly). `argparse` allows this.
 - Schemas allow the `null` type, for whatever reason.
 Ever pass `null` on the CLI?